 While I may be far from home, I’ve continued this tradition in New York.
 And yes, this blueberry buttermilk pie ice cream will be a welcome addition to my holiday table this year.
 That is, if I can keep myself from eating all of it first.

-For the buttermilk ice cream:
+Ingredients for the buttermilk ice cream::

 1 1/2 cups heavy cream